Rating based on our Invitae review

 Invitae in the News

-Invitae presented a study at the American College of Medical Genetics and Genomics annual meeting in 2019 highlighting a problem with consumer genetic tests called the “clinical false-negative result.”
-Specifically, the Invitae study outlined that the many individuals who had undergone BRCA1 and BRCA2 genetic testing for breast and ovarian cancer risk by 23andMe were wrongly given negative results.
+Invitae news has been both supportive and critical.
+In 2019, Invitae presented a study at the American College of Medical Genetics and Genomics annual meeting highlighting a problem with consumer genetic tests called the “clinical false-negative result.”
+Specifically, the study outlined that the many individuals who had undergone BRCA1 and BRCA2 genetic testing for breast and ovarian cancer risk by 23andMe were wrongly given negative results.
 This is because of 23andMe genotypes only three genetic variants, known as founder mutations, within BRCA1 and BRCA2, whereas Invitae uses sequences the entire BRCA genes.
 Therefore, after testing 100,000 individuals, Invitae determined that 5% of these individuals had BRCA mutations known to increase the risk of developing breast or ovarian cancer.
 Among these individuals who tested positive, Invitae determined 94% of non-Ashkenazi Jewish individuals and 19% of Ashkenazi Jewish individuals harbored mutations that would have been missed by the 23andMe test.

 Invitae has also been scrutinized.
 A genetic counselor discovered that the Invitae test missed a case of Lynch syndrome, which increases the risk of developing several types of cancers.
 When the patient was re-tested 11 months later, he or she tested positive.
-This led to Invitae having to retest over 50,000 samples and implement additional quality measures to ensure fewer testing errors.
+This led the company having to retest over 50,000 samples and implement additional quality measures to ensure fewer testing errors.

 - One of the first clinical genetic testing companies.